 Shine a light on America’s workforce development agencies

-America’s Job Honor Awards adds capacity to workforce development agencies by serving as an outsourced, no-cost marketing service.
-We increase employer demand for their graduates while inspiring new candidates to seek their services.
-This model is already becoming established: Several organizations engaged in workforce development use our honoree videos for promotional outreach to both prospective clients and employers.
+America’s Job Honor Awards adds capacity to workforce development agencies by serving as a free marketing service.
+We increase employer demand for their clients while inspiring struggling job seekers to seek their services.
+Many workforce development agencies use our honoree videos for promotional outreach to both prospective clients and employers.

 Shine a light on companies willing to hire disadvantaged candidates

-For the typical hiring manager, risk reduction is a top priority.
-Risk is reduced by disqualifying applicants with "red flags" like a criminal background or an imperfect work history.
-While this approach is admittedly effective (after all, the best predictor of future behavior is past behavior), it overlooks the small percentage of candidates whose lives are on a new trajectory.
+In their effort to acquire good talent, hiring managers must consider risk management and turnover reduction.
+Risk is often reduced by disqualifying applicants with "red flags" including criminal backgrounds and imperfect work histories.
+While this approach is admittedly effective (after all, the best predictor of future behavior is past behavior), it overlooks the "red flag candidates" whose lives are on a new trajectory.
 Through some significant life change or intervention — perhaps by completing skills training or overcoming life-controlling addiction — these people are on a new path and their history is no longer a reliable predictor of their future.
 Such individuals desperately need an employer willing to give them a chance.
 Employers who hire these candidates demonstrate compassion and wisdom.
 In short, they are good corporate citizens and their behavior should be honored and encouraged.
 Other companies may follow their example.

 Shine a light on local “job heroes”